- Written by Dr.Mehmet Demircioglu

 For a communication issue, name the missing answer directly.
 Who designs the hairline?
 Who performs extraction?
 Who handles graft placement?
 Who reviews blood pressure or medication changes?
 Who answers if swelling, bleeding, infection signs, or panic happens after travel home?

 These questions are not rude.
-They are part of informed consent.
-If a clinic cannot answer them calmly before surgery, the patient has learned something important before donor hair has been used.
+The informed consent before surgery discussion should include these answers.
+If a clinic cannot answer them calmly before surgery, you have learned something important before donor hair has been used.

 A pause does not always mean cancellation forever.
 It means the missing piece has to be resolved.

-Surgery can usually return to the calendar when the medical issue has settled or been cleared, the medication question has been answered, the hairline and graft plan are understood, the surgeon role is clear, and the patient has enough trust to consent without pressure.
+Surgery can usually return to the calendar when the medical issue has settled or been cleared, the medication question has been answered, the hairline and graft plan are understood, the surgeon role is clear, and you have enough trust to consent without pressure.
 The timing may be days, weeks, or longer depending on the reason.

 If the pause happened because of illness, fever, uncontrolled blood pressure, a new medicine, or an abnormal test, the timing must follow medical review.
-Blood tests before hair transplant are not only paperwork; they protect the patient and the surgical day.
+Blood tests before hair transplant are not only paperwork.
+They protect you and the surgical day.

 If the pause happened because of a planning concern, the next step is a better plan, not a faster sales answer.
 If the original clinic cannot provide that clarity, a second opinion before hair transplant surgery may prevent a mistake that would be much harder to repair later.

-I do not want patients to cancel good surgery because they are nervous.
-I also do not want them to continue bad timing because they feel trapped by a date.
+My aim is not to make a nervous person cancel good surgery.
+It is also not to let bad timing continue because you feel trapped by a date.

 The best hair transplant decisions are calm, informed, and medically stable.
-The patient understands what will be done, who is responsible, where the donor limit is, and what result is realistic.
-The clinic understands the patient’s health, medicines, expectations, and follow-up needs.
+You understand what will be done, who is responsible, where the donor limit is, and what result is realistic.
+The clinic understands your health, medicines, expectations, and follow-up needs.

 If those conditions are present, normal nerves can be managed.
 If they are missing, waiting is often the more mature decision.

 A postponed procedure may feel disappointing for a few days.
 A poorly planned procedure can create years of regret.
-Many cases of hair transplant regret after surgery begin before the operation, when the patient already felt that the decision was not ready.
-My aim is to help patients recognize that moment while the donor area is still untouched and the plan can still be corrected.
+Many cases of hair transplant regret after surgery begin before the operation, when someone already felt that the decision was not ready.
+My aim is to help you recognize that moment while the donor area is still untouched and the plan can still be corrected.

-When waiting protects the medical condition, the hairline design, the donor area, or the patient’s informed consent, waiting is not weakness.
+When waiting protects the medical condition, the hairline design, the donor area, or your informed consent, waiting is not weakness.
 It is part of good surgical judgment.